1. What is THOR?

 The THOR Package includes the following files and directories:

-THOR Utility (thor-util.exe) (Helper tool for update, encryption, report generation, signature verification and other tasks – see the separate manual)
+thor-util.exe, Helper tool for updates, encryption, report generation, signature verification and other tasks – see THOR Util Manual

-Additional tools like EXE packers and the Bifrost server script (./tools/)
+In subfolder ./tools - EXE packers and the Bifrost server script